 - Current full-time secondary school teachers with five or more years of classroom experience in English as a Foreign Language.

-- Candidates must be teaching students between 12 and 18 years of age; teachers responsible for teaching additional grade levels must teach middle or high school students more than 50% of their work time.
+- Teaching students between 12 and 18 years of age; teachers responsible for teaching additional grade levels must teach middle or high school students more than 50% of their work time.

 - Practicing teachers who plan to continue teaching for five years after the program.